-Decision.
 In 2021 the target was met.
-Based on the analysis of 2021 results, the plan for 2022 will be to: 1) provide student membership information for PMC students who are non-NPs in NURG 5100 and NURG 5700, 2) invite all PMC students to attend the annual regulatory presentation for NPs given by LSBN APRN Director each fall, and 3) invite all PMC students to attend local NP meetings to meet and netowrk with APRNs.
+Based on the analysis of 2021 results, in 2022 the faculty 1) provided LANP membership information for PMC students who are non-NPs (NURG 5100 and NURG 5700, 2) invited all PMC students to attend the annual regulatory presentation for NPs given by LSBN APRN Director each fall, and 3) invited all PMC students to attend local NP meetings to meet and network with APRNs.
+Regulatory content was increased in Role of the NP in Business (NURG 5840 for fall 2022).
+Faculty discussed and decided to move the LSBN meeting to the spring semester, as this will serve as a reminder of the information just prior to graduation, certification, and licensure.